jcbrinfo/bakfile/README.md

 * When upgrading the server or the user list, enough space in `bak` to hold a copy of the `/home` directory of the server.

-* A place where to put the Duplicity’s cache and GnuPG data.

-Note: Duplicity uses GnuPG to encrypt backups.

 ## Files